Are you ready to have your minds blown?

 The cool thing is even after applying three coats of paint there’s plenty left over for those missed areas and may not find until a friend comes to visit… easy to do with the small foam brush, just use the up and down motion process.

 You will be amazed with the result!
 I am thrilled I took the time and did not spend an extra $2k on a new stainless steel refrigerator!
+As an update to this post, Lynn is getting ready to replace this refrigerator, since it is finally giving her some problems internally, but she got years of use by painting her old fridge!

 Are you as amazed as I am with this project?
 I think Lynn did a fabulous job and I’m so glad I was able to get her a kit to use.
 As I mentioned, I was totally skeptical about this and really hoped that Lynn wouldn’t regret using this kit, but I’m a total believer now and think this is a great way to save a white refrigerator from being cast-off for a new one.
+This product may be available at your local home improvement store.

 Would this be something you’d ever try yourself?